Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 This place had one of the coolest interiors I saw in Golden Gai, with giant crystal chandeliers and disco balls casting light and shadow across gothic accessories — oh, and a deer head.
-Our bartender, an aspiring actor, was a lot of fun and chatted with us and a few students from Switzerland.
+My bartender, an aspiring actor, was a lot of fun and chatted with me and a few students from Switzerland.
 My gin and tonic was delicious and strong.

 Albatross is listed in the Lonely Planet, so expect it to be popular.

 Cover: 500 yen ($5)